“And I ran, I ran so far away

 Packing everything I owned into that bucket was a challenging task.
 Most of my stuff had to go to pay for the gas to get out there.
 My Commodore Amiga 500 computer went to a good home and covered my travel expenses.
 Everything else got unloaded at a pawn shop so that I could survive the lull between paychecks.

 Packing that bucket was a task not seen since stuffing soldiers in the Trojan horse.
 Fortunately, Omni’s are a hatchback.
 So I dropped the rear seats to maximize the cargo potential.

 In the trunk and within the folds of the lowered seat I see a long tube of crushed paper.
 Upon close inspection, it’s a dried up and very much dead wrapped flower.
 It must have been lying there for months…

 In my past anger, I had forgotten it was there.
 I let out a labored sigh as I pick up the crumpled mass and read the card.
 I already knew what it said.
 One name written in fancy writing.
-I had intended to give it to her on the night she instead swallowed the face of John Stamos’ clone.
+I had intended to give it to her on the night she chose Door #2 and swallowed the face of John Stamos’ clone.

 I just stood there like a dope for five minutes holding a dead rose.
 I remembered not having enough money to buy a dozen, so I pestering the Safeway clerk to get the nicest pink rose in the flower fridge.
 Had to be pink, you see.
 Red is too forward, and implies wanting to combine DNA at the earliest possible opportunity.
 Pink is much tamer, and cordially asks for a shot at second base.
 I was a gentleman, after all.